guadaltech/odoo-recever/gst_recever/doc/index.rst

 * Fill the form and then click on "Check connection".
 * If a success message is shown, then go to the Point of Sale.

 * You'll see new options for Recever at the payment screen.
-Chooose between Recever or iRecever and fill the QR input.
+Chooose between Recever or iRecever and fill the QR inputs.

 That's all!